 - not more than three articles from one issue of a periodical

-- Photocopied materials may not be placed on reserve every semester without seeking permission.
+- Photocopied materials may not be placed on reserve every semester without permission.

-- The same materials may not be used for more than one course.
+- Materials may not be used for more than one course.

-- Faculty members should not repeatedly photocopy excerpts from one periodical or author without seeking permission.
+- Faculty should not repeatedly photocopy from one periodical or author without permission.

-There are two options for distributing the content to students:
+Two alternate options for distributing content to students are:

 1. Lyceum – Library staff will seek permission for selections exceeding fair use.
 The faculty member’s department is responsible for fees.
 Contact us at email@example.com to integrate audio reserves into Lyceum.